MattCCC/nativescript-wikitude-sdk/README.md

 ## TODO

+- Update to Wikitude 9.5 for Android and iOS
-- Plugins API Exposure, not sure how to go about this, Wikitude allows Plugins, built in CPP to be used, and linked using their Plugin's API (an Example of a plugin would be face recognition).
-I'm unsure how to go about allowing users to do this. any advice would be appreciated...
+- Plugins API Exposure.
+Wikitude allows Plugins, built in CPP to be used, and linked using their Plugin's API
 - Detecting if Device needs Calibration: Currently being held back by Android causing a crash when i try to listen to this event.
 - Camera Events: Could be useful for the Developer to check for the Camera Open, Closed, and any Crashes.
 - a better way to set the Wikitude LicenseKey and Required Features.